rhmaxdotorg/pulsechain-validator/README.md

 * What if my validator stops working?

 Did your server's IP address change?
-If so, update lighthouse beacon service file @ /etc/systemd/system/lighthouse-beacon.service.
+If so, update lighthouse beacon service file @ /etc/systemd/system/lighthouse-beacon.service or use the **update-fee-ip-addr.sh** script to update both the fee address + server IP address.

 Did your network/firewall role change?
 Make sure the required client ports are accessible.